JouleCai/geospacelab/README.md

 conda install netcdf4
 conda install cartopy
 ```
+For other python distribution, please check the instroduction of the packages from their own webpages.

-### -Install the package
+### 3. Install the package
-The current version is pre-released.
 Install the package via:

 ```shell
 pip install geospacelab